hyperledger/fabric/docs/source/chaincode4ade.rst

 proposals.
 This method allows you to use the chaincode to read and write data on the channel ledger.

-You also need to include an ``Init`` method that will serve as the initialization function for your chaincode.
-This method will be called in order to initialize the chaincode when it is started or upgraded.
-By default, this function is never executed.
-However, you can use the chaincode definition to request that the ``Init`` function be executed.
-If execution of ``Init`` is requested, fabric will ensure that ``Init`` is invoked before any other function and is only invoked once.
+You also need to include an ``Init`` method in your chaincode that will serve as the initialization function.
+This function is required by the chaincode interface, but does not necessarily need to invoked by your applications.
+You can use the Fabric chaincode lifecycle process to specify whether the ``Init`` function must be called prior to Invokes.
+For more information, refer to the initialization parameter in the `Approving a chaincode definition <chaincode_lifecycle.html#step-three-approve-a-chaincode-definition-for-your-organization>`__ step of the Fabric chaincode lifecycle documentation.
-This option provides you additional control over which users can initialize the chaincode and the ability to add initial data to the ledger.
-If you are using the peer CLI to approve the chaincode definition, use the ``--init-required`` flag to request the execution of the ``Init`` function.
-Then call the ``Init`` function by using the `peer chaincode invoke` command and passing the ``--isInit`` flag.
-For more information, see :doc:`chaincode_lifecycle`.

 The other interface in the chaincode "shim" APIs is the ``ChaincodeStubInterface``: